Showing course contents for the educational year 2022 - 2023 .

 CANVAS.
 Questions can be addressed to teachers.
 E-mail can be sent to course responsible.

 The students will receive information about which book that is recommended before the course starts.
+Please be advised that the text book may change yearly.

 - Cell biology equivalent to BIO100.